wenyang/azureml-v2-preview/docs/overview/concepts/environment.rst

 Creating an environment
 ----------------------

-Environment can be created in number of ways.
+Environments can be created in a number of ways.
 For example using docker file, conda file or even a combination of two.
-This section shows to represent and create environments using YAML files.
+This section shows how to represent and create environments using YAML files.

 Example - Create Environment from YAML file representing the environment.